Easy vegan chocolate chip cookies

 - Some semi-sweet chocolate chips are accidentally vegan.
 Just read the ingredients and look for one without milk fat.

-What do I use instead of butter?
+What do I use instead of regular butter?

 In this recipe, I use margarine or vegan butter.
 Here are some brands I use.